FREE CONSULTATIONS – (215) 564-0644

-In order to best understand your rights, call “Top Rated Philadelphia Criminal Defense Lawyer in Philadelphia, PA” David Nenner who always offers FREE initial consultations.
+In order to best understand your rights, call attorney David Nenner and request a FREE initial consultation.
 215.564.0644

 - Constitutional Rights in Philadelphia Criminal Drug & Gun Cases – The 5th Amendment Many guns and weapons charged are coupled with other crimes such as drug dealing.
 This article discusses how the 5th Amendment comes into play in gun and drug cases.
 The 5th Amendment prevents the government from forcing citizens to give a statement or otherwise testify at any proceeding or trial.
 In general, 5th amendment issues arise after arrest and during investigation.
 Read more here.

 - Vehicle Stop & Seizure in Criminal Drugs/Guns Cases in Pennsylvania In Philadelphia guns/firearm and drug cases, oftentimes the guns and drugs are found in a vehicle stop and search.
 Individuals have a constitutional right to be free from unreasonable searches and seizures.
 When this right is violated, defendants may file a motion to suppress the gun and drugs found during the stop and seizure.
 Read more here.